Skip to content

 9. If through any cause a runner is unable to keep up with his pack the whip shall have power to instruct any member to fall out and keep him company home.”

-The club’s recent history dates to 1972 when the club was reformed.
+The club was reformed in 1972.
 The founding members were Neville Rutherford (Treasurer), Joe McMahon (Secretary) and Norman Carnigham (Chairman).
 Neville and Joe were originally members of Gateshead Harriers.
-Not long after they were joined by a number of other athletes including Ronnie Woods, Paul Gibson, Cliff Featherstone and Bryan Mackay.
+They were soon joined by a number of other athletes including Ronnie Woods, Paul Gibson, Cliff Featherstone and Bryan Mackay.
 The club was all male at the time and there were no juniors.
-The early club colours were blue and yellow vests but it was not long before this changed to bright orange, the new colour being introduced by Bryan!
+The early club colours were blue and yellow vests but it was not long before this changed to bright orange, the new colour being introduced by Bryan.

-In the early years of the 70’s the club met at Maiden Castle but it wasn’t long before it made its first move, in this instance to Framwellgate Moor Comprehensive School.
-It was during this period that the number of Juniors in the club began to grow noticeably.
-The 1980s saw numbers rise during the period of the first ‘running boom’ and the club became increasingly successful in the Northern area.
-However, increasing discontent with facilities led to the search for another venue.
-The club moved subsequently to Durham Johnston School at Crossgate Moor where they remained for most of the 1990’s.
-Eventually a decision was taken to move back to Maiden Castle, attracted by the first rate facilities offered by the University.
-It would also allow the club to benefit from closer links with the student population.
+In the early 1970s, the club met at Maiden Castle before relocating to Framwellgate Moor Comprehensive School at which point the number of juniors in the club began to grow noticeably.
+Membership increased during the running boom of the 1980s and the club became increasingly successful in the Northern area.
+However, discontentment with facilities led to the search for another venue and the club moved to Durham Johnston School, at Crossgate Moor, where they remained for most of the 1990s.
+Eventually a decision was taken to move back to Maiden Castle, attracted by the first rate facilities offered by the University, encouraging closer links with the student population.

 Club Record Holders